flemay/3musketeers/docs/guide/environment-variables.md

 Targets requiring `.env` file will fail if the file does not exist.
 The `.env` file can be created with `envfile` target.

 ::: tip
-Explicit is the method I personally prefer.
+Explicit is the method I prefer the most.
 :::

 ```make